Dru89/onenote-quickjournal/README.md

    with the token passed in the request.
 1. We store the token, and redirect the user to a landing page that explains how to use the tool.
 (A sort of `man` page, I guess.)
-1. Shut down the service, because it's not needed anymore.
+1. Shut down the server, because it's not needed anymore.

 So that's a little bit gross, but I don't know of a better way to get the token without doing something similar.
 Another approach to this, I guess, would be to